-The persistence of the UK’s higher education system with increased international appeal.
+The persistence of the UK’s higher education system with increased international student

-A diverse demographic with an increased number entering higher education and the global middle class projected to grow significantly.
+A diverse demographic, with an increased number entering higher education

-Stimulating much debate is how the Brexit decision and slow withdrawal of the UK from Europe will affect the UK student accommodation market, including demand for university spaces and the number of UCAS applications, the potential impact remains uncertain.
-Despite this general level of uncertainty, premium levels of education and favourable exchange rates have established the UKs power to secure overseas students moving to the UK to study and these figures are set to increase further.
+Stimulating much debate is how the Brexit outcome will affect the UK student accommodation market, including demand for university spaces and the number of UCAS applications.
+Despite this general level of uncertainty, premium levels of education and favourable exchange rates have established the UK’s power to secure overseas students choosing to study in a UK university, and these figures are set to increase further.

-There has been a notable increase in the number of master’s students, up 6.25% from last year, this is perhaps due to a new loan scheme for master’s funding.
-Launching in the Summer of 2018, a Postgraduate Doctoral Loan was introduced which allows postgraduate doctoral students to borrow up to £25,000 for postgraduate doctoral courses, which will more than likely trigger an increase in doctoral numbers across the UK.
+There has been a notable increase in the number of master’s students, up 6.25% from 2017 to 2018.
+This is perhaps due to a new loan scheme for master’s funding.
+Launching in the Summer of 2018, a Postgraduate Doctoral Loan was introduced which allows postgraduate doctoral students to borrow up to £25,700 for courses beginning on or after the 1st August 2019.

 UCAS measure the capability and academic attainment of a student based on the tariff level of the university.
 Medium to higher tariff institutions (those deemed as retaining a higher level of student) have seen a 0.4% increase in acceptances whereas lower tariffs have seen a decline of 5.4%.

 Overall, the total number of students has rocketed and is currently sitting at the highest recorded level since 2013, maintaining a lucrative level of supply and demand when it comes to investment opportunities in the student accommodation sector.

 The UK boasts one of the best student housing markets for investors to get involved with due to the levels of demand and affordable prices available, particularly with off-plan developments.
-In the UK student rental accommodation sector, yields have recently experienced less volatility than other real estate sectors and investor activity in the UK commercial market proves resilient and concerns that the market has reached its peak, underpinned by fears over the impact of Brexit on the sector, have proved unfounded.
+In the UK student rental accommodation sector, yields have recently experienced less volatility than other real estate sectors and investor activity in the UK commercial property market proves resilient.
+Concerns that the market has reached its peak, underpinned by fears over the impact of Brexit on the sector, have proved unfounded.
 For many, especially first time investors, student property provides a more affordable and perhaps safer option than residential property investments.

 Purpose built student accommodation has helped the sector form a prominent part of the wider UK commercial investment market.
 With continued investment from both international and domestic investors over the course of the year, a relatively weak pound has attracted international investment and additional applications from non-EU students such as those from Saudi Arabia and UAE countries.

-Prime yields for university leased, long term income have followed the wider investment market trend and driven investors to be led by the strength of university covenants and the underlying residual value of the PBSA sector.
+Prime yields for university leased, long term income have followed the wider investment market trend and driven investors to be led by the strength of university covenants and the underlying residual value of the purpose-built student accommodation sector.

-The UK student accommodation market in 2018 and 2019 has also outperformed previous years with many direct let transactions at record yields and an increase in investment from 2017 to now is expected to increase by £5.3bn in purpose build student housing.
+The UK student accommodation market in 2018 and 2019 has also outperformed previous years with many direct let transactions at record yields.
+An increase in investment from 2017 to now is expected to increase by £5.3bn in purpose build student housing.

-In both private and university owned purpose-built accommodation, the estimate figure of asset value is now £43 billion in the UK.
+In both private and university owned purpose-built accommodation, the estimated figure of asset value is now around £43 billion in the UK.
 There are 525,000 PBSA bedrooms, alongside planned consent for another 150,000 in the pipeline across the UK.
 This has been driven by the consistent track record for student property demand that the UK has seen over the years.

-Just over two decades ago, the UK student population was 1.5 million – today it’s 2.27 million, proving student accommodation as a lucrative sector for institutional investors to entrust their money.
-Prime yields for modern, income producing assets in the best university cities are now in the range of 5%-6%.
+Just over two decades ago, the UK student population was 1.5 million – today it’s around 2.28 million, proving student accommodation as a lucrative sector for institutional investors to entrust their money.
+Prime yields for modern, income-producing assets in the best university cities are now in the range of 5% to 6%.

-The UK student accommodation market in 2019 is set to continue in a similar way to 2017, with demand in the sector being underpinned by PBSA’s strong cash generating characteristics and its reputation as a ‘safe asset’.
-According to a recent report by Savills, investing in student accommodation is forecast to rise by 17% in 2018.
+The UK student accommodation market in 2019 is set to continue in a similar direction to the market in 2018, with demand in the sector being underpinned by PBSA’s strong cash-generating characteristics and its reputation as a ‘safe asset’.